ash-project/ash/README.md

 To riff on a famous JRR Tolkien quote, a `Resource`is "One Interface to rule them all, One Interface to find them" and will become an indispensable place to define contracts for interacting with data throughout your application.

 To start using Ash, first declare your `Resources` using the Ash `Resource` DSL.
 You could technically stop there, and just leverage the Ash Elixir API to avoid writing boilerplate.
 More likely, you would use extensions like Ash.JsonApi or Ash.GraphQL with Phoenix to add external interfaces to those resources without having to write any extra code at all.
-Extensions a

 Ash is an open-source project and draws inspiration from similar ideas in other frameworks and concepts.
 The goal of Ash is to lower the barrier to adopting and using Elixir and Phoenix, and in doing so help these amazing communities attract new developers, projects, and companies.